MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/guides/winui3.md

 The [**AcrylicBrush.BackgroundSource**](/uwp/api/windows.ui.xaml.media.acrylicbrush.backgroundsource) property exists in UWP, but not in the Windows App SDK.
 In the Windows App SDK, the [**AcrylicBrush**](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.media.acrylicbrush) always samples from the app content.

 So if you're accessing the **AcrylicBrush.BackgroundSource** property in the source code of your UWP app (whether that's in XAML markup or in imperative code), then remove that code when migrating your app to the Windows App SDK.
+Instead, use the [DesktopAcrylicController](/windows/windows-app-sdk/api/winrt/microsoft.ui.composition.systembackdrops.desktopacryliccontroller) class.

 ## Related topics